 - Giving some input on the topic

-Non-verbal responses can consist of eye contact with genuine interest and curiosity, as well as other positive body language.
+Non-verbal responses can consist of eye contact with genuine interest and curiosity and other positive body language.
 However, remaining silent when necessary is also an essential quality of a good listener.

 Remember!
 While getting to know each other, try to avoid giving advice.
 Some people may not feel good listening to your advice right at the first meeting.
 It may offend them and result in an unsuccessful getting-to-know-each-other conversation.